Skip to navigation Skip to content

 • the away from home rate is paying from the correct date, and

-• rent assistance is also paying, if the customer is eligible
+• Rent Assistance is also paying if the customer is eligible

 Service Profiler will automatically place homeless customers on 2 weekly reporting.
 After the claim is finalised, stimulate outstanding payments and remove reporting requirements for UTLAH customers who:

-• receive Youth Allowance (Student), and
+• receive Youth Allowance (YA) (student), and

 • do not have personal or partner earnings